Read Thread Café

 The Red Thread Café is a circle held in Swedish or English – depending on who shows up.

 Please be on time.
-Doors open up at 18.30, we grab our FIKA and at 18.55 we close the doors, so that we can start 19.00 and not be interrupted once we start.
+Doors open up at 20 minutes before starting time, we grab our FIKA and at starting time we close the doors, so that we can start on the dot, respect peopl’s time schedules and not be interrupted once we start.
 A Café lasts about 1- 1,5 hours, depending on how many have joined.

-Let us know you are coming by signing up no later than lunchtime the day before, please.
-However, if you wake up the same morning and feel you should join us, please do!
-But do email first, to check the event is still on!!
+Let us know you are coming by signing up no later than 24 hours before, please.
+However, if you wake up the same morning and feel you must join us, please send us an email to check that the event is still on!
 You can use the “book” button to the left to email us.
 You can also register your participation on Facebook.
 Click the blue button to the left and navigate to EVENTS and go to the current Red Thread Café.

 Bring a small notebook and a pen for some notes/scribbling/ to draw in.
 If you forget, we have some pens and paper here.
 You can also just take mental notes…